-The Reborn Art Festival is a biennale art festival that takes place in northern coastal Miyagi.
+The Reborn-Art Festival is a biennale art festival that takes place in northern coastal Miyagi.
 It is similar in concept to other Japanese contemporary art festivals, such as the the Echigo-Tsumari Art Triennale and Setouchi Triennale.
 Like those famous festivals, it features site-specific artworks situated in various locations around small cities and surrounding scenic rural areas.
 A visit to one of these festivals feels like a cross between a festival, open-air museum, and scavenger hunt.
 The combination of adventure, nature, and art has made me fall in love with these kinds of festivals.
 They’re great fun, but the first time going to one can be a little intimidating.
 In the article below, I’ll explain how these festivals work and the nuts-and-bolts of visiting one.
+This article is based on my visit to the 2019 festival.

 Don’t let the perceived inconvenience discourage you—the location of the artworks and the journey required to reach them is an essential part of the experience!
 That effort is part of what makes a visit to the Reborn Art Festival transcend passive observation and become an active experience of exploration and discovery.
 This year, three installations are located in shallow caves.
 One is Flame, a fiery inferno.
 Walking down the trail toward the caves, long before I knew the source of the noise, I could hear the roar of Flame growing with each step, filling me with curiosity and anticipation.